mwvgroup/Pitt-Google-Broker/README.md

 orchestrates the broker,
 starting up resources and jobs at night (and will shut them down in the morning, but that script isn't written yet).

-You can monitor the broker at the [__ZTF Stream Monitoring Dashboard__](https://console.cloud.google.com/monitoring/dashboards/builder/d8b7db8b-c875-4b93-8b31-d9f427f0c761?project=ardent-cycling-243415&dashboardBuilderState=%257B%2522editModeEnabled%2522:false%257D&timeDomain=1w).
+You can monitor the production broker at the [__ZTF Stream Monitoring Dashboard__](https://console.cloud.google.com/monitoring/dashboards/builder/d8b7db8b-c875-4b93-8b31-d9f427f0c761?project=ardent-cycling-243415&dashboardBuilderState=%257B%2522editModeEnabled%2522:false%257D&timeDomain=1w).

 Details: